Namibia, A Land of Contrasts

 Day 7 - Swakopmund to Damaraland

-The Damaraland region is famous for its magnificent scenery and you may join an optional tour (at no extra cost) to see one of the most dramatic rock formations, a 35 metre pillar of rock called Vingerklip or ‘finger of stone’.
+The Damaraland region is famous for its magnificent scenery and you may join an optional tour (at no extra cost) to see the Ugab Terraces, home of a dramatic rock formation called Vingerklip or ‘finger of stone’.
 (B,D)

 Day 9 - Damaraland to Etosha